-The investment strategy consists in investing primarily in large and mid-cap equities which are listed or traded on Recognised Markets across developed European countries and are part of the Shiller Barclays CAPE® Europe Sector Value Net TR Index (the "Investment Universe") while consistently integrating environmental, social and governance ("ESG") matters through a quantitative rules-based model, as described in the Supplement.
+The investment strategy consists in dynamically selecting equities which are listed in developed markets (the "Investment Universe") while consistently integrating environmental, social and governance ("ESG") matters through a quantitative rules-based model, as described in the Supplement.

-The Fund follows a rebalancing procedure on a monthly basis to ensure implementation of the investment strategy.
+The Fund follows a rebalancing procedure on a quarterly basis to ensure implementation of the investment strategy.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?